palokangas/menomeno/README.md

     pip install -e .

-To initialize database and populate it with simple test data
+Optionally, to initialize database and populate it with simple test data

     flask init-db
     flask populate-models